groupnews/policies/privacy/index.md

 ### Product interactions

 We store on our servers the content that you upload or receive or maintain in your GroupNews product accounts.
-This is so you can use our products as intended, for example, to create newsletters in GroupNews.
+This is so you can use our products as intended, for example, to create posts and stories in GroupNews.
 We keep this content as long as your account is active.
 If you delete your account, we’ll delete the content within 60 days.

 ### Geolocation data